linuxenko/x11-recorder/README.md

 ### Why ?

-I'm just tired implement different hacks with different tools.
+1. Proof of concept :P
-I remember the pain calculate positions for makeing options for `byzanz` and its family.
+2. I'm just tired implement different hacks with different tools.
-This tool just made by me for me, but i think it may help someone else, therefore i share it with BSD License.
+3. This tool just made by me for me, but i think it may help someone else, therefore i share it with BSD License.

 ### Features
   * Measure region of the screen